 There’s never usually time to organize family photos.
 Have a good sort through all of your albums and loose photos.
 Have everyone pick out their favourite snapshots to be featured in the scrapbook.
 All you need is a plain notebook, scissors, glue and pens.
 Get everyone involved in the decorative process.
 The kids can draw illustrations while the parents add written quotes.

 Watching a movie on the sofa is so overrated!
 Set up a pillow cave for a cosy home cinema experience.
 If the rain is particularly persistent, get kids to organize a mini-film festival.
 Handmade posters and popcorn are essential!
 You could even encourage children to write a film review after viewing.
-This will ensure their handwriting and literacy skills are being practiced during the holidays.
+This will ensure their handwriting and literacy skills are being practised during the holidays.

 Got a birthday or special occasion coming up?
 Check out these low-cost gift ideas.
 Even if you don’t make anything, planning the family schedule will keep everyone organized for the next few weeks.
 Pull down the calendar and write down everything you need to do before the kids go back to school.
 Remember to make time for more family fun too.

-Most homes will have a musical instrument laying around.
+Most homes will have a musical instrument lying around.
 If not, make your own!
 Pots and pans can be used as percussion.
 Rice in a cardboard tube can become an impromptu rain stick.
 Singing requires no accessories.
 You could even have a free karaoke session and use instrumental clips of popular songs from YouTube.